shibatch/sleef/README.md

 Generation of inline headers is also supported for most vector extensions.

-#### Work in progress

-- LTO is not tested in CI yet.
+LTO is not tested in CI yet, except on Windows.
-- Windows only DFT is tested for now but everything is built.

 ### Compiler support